gauthamchettiar/gauthamchettiar.github.io/content/posts/2021-06-04-features-that-define-python/index.md

 a,_,c = [4,6,8] # a=4, c=8 and 6 will be ignored
 ```

 Suppose, you know a function can fail, but don't want to handle the error, instead return a default value on failure.
-Let's take an exmple of *division by zero error*, let's say you want to *return 0* on failure and also know if an error has occured or not, you can return a `Tuple ()` as `(return_value, error)`.
+Let's take an example of *division by zero error*, let's say you want to *return 0* on failure and also know if an error has occurred or not, you can return a `Tuple ()` as `(return_value, error)`.

 ```python
 def get_division(a, b):